Rockies vs. Orioles Player Props Betting Odds

 Tovar Stats

-- Ezequiel Tovar has collected 116 hits with 28 doubles, three triples, 14 home runs and 21 walks.
-He has driven in 57 runs with seven stolen bases.
+- Ezequiel Tovar has 117 hits with 28 doubles, three triples, 15 home runs, 21 walks and 59 RBI.
+He's also stolen seven bases.

 Tovar Recent Games